Rendezvous Des Fous 4:400:00/4:40

 He creates and performs lyrically driven songs in a post-alternative-folk way, fusing elements of Celtic sensibility, classical Old World influence, and gritty, poignant observation.
 Working with producer and recording artist Don Bray, in 2016 Ed finished his CD “Small Things Shining Bright”.
 He has recorded with producer Ray Dillard a second solo album, “A Bit Of Change”, released in September 2020.

-I am grateful to be here to honour Indigenous history and culture and recognize the enduring presence of Indigenous peoples on this land.
+I am grateful to be here to remember, acknowledge, and honour Indigenous history and culture and recognize the enduring presence of Indigenous peoples on this land.
 I am committed to educate and decolonize myself in the spirit of reconciliation and to further understand and respect all First Nations, Métis, and Inuit People.

 (click on the graphic to find out more about the Truth and Reconciliation Commission)